bloom-works/organ-donation-reform/4_technology.md

 Every day, nearly 100 people on average are saved by organ transplants in the U.S. But another 33 people die while waiting for a new organ.
 There is a growing chorus of dedicated professionals who believe that the wait list could be reduced and even eliminated for certain organs with simple technological and process improvements.
 This paper focuses specifically on how technology impacts the organ transplant community and how it could be used to increase the number of successful transplants.

-After examining and exploring the majority of the technical systems employed by the US organ transplant community, there is a clear sense that the ecosystem as a whole has a major opportunity to modernize its technical operations.
+After examining and exploring the majority of the technical systems employed by the U.S. organ transplant community, there is a clear sense that the ecosystem as a whole has a major opportunity to modernize its technical operations.
 In this paper, we will refer to any and all technical systems used by members of the organ transplant community as the organ transplant ecosystem.
 We emphasize the word “ecosystem” to highlight that there are numerous systems at play, rather than a singular overarching system.
 While there are a few key critical, taxpayer-funded technical systems , there are also many privately funded technical systems in differing stages of maturity.
 Currently there is no key decision maker that can control all technical aspects of every system from end to end, therefore the term “ecosystem” is the best way to describe all the disparate systems coming together to form a whole.

 ### Digital Services Revolution

 Major technological advancements in the last 5 to 10 years have led to breakthroughs in the private sector.
 These same technological advancements have slowly begun to enter into the U.S. government.
 Innovative and disruptive efforts have and continue to pioneer methods for procuring and implementing the latest technology from inside the U.S. Government.
-These new efforts all roughly fall under the banner of “digital services”.
+These new efforts all roughly fall under the banner of “digital services.”

 The failure of Healthcare.gov led to a revolution of how the government buys, builds, and maintains technology projects.
 These digital services efforts have led the effort to better serve the public through innovative technology.
 One of the key lessons that has come out of the digital services revolution is that we cannot simply spend more money on the processes and techniques that the U.S. Government is used to procuring if they are not working.
 Instead we must rethink technology ecosystems as a whole.
 Today's industry leaders build software that is open source and transparent to foster collaboration and innovation.
 They also keep the end-user central in determining and evaluating what success looks like.
 Some of these patterns are laid out extremely well in the [Digital Services Playbook](https://playbook.cio.gov), and will be frequently referred to throughout this paper.